-For more information on attractions and accommodation in the Tamar Valley, contact the Tamar Visitor Centre by following at 81 Main Road, Exeter, or freecall 1800 637 989, Telephone 03 6394 4454 or email firstname.lastname@example.org.
+For more information on attractions and accommodation in the Tamar Valley, contact the Tamar Visitor Centre at 81 Main Road, Exeter, freecall 1800 637 989, Telephone 03 6394 4454 or email firstname.lastname@example.org.

 The friendly volunteers and staff will welcome you with a smile and assist with all of your travel enquiries.
 Alternatively you can visit the Tamar Valley Tasmania Website or the following links for further information.

 Beaconsfield Mine and Heritage Centre -www.beaconsfieldheritage.com.au